 €€ | Family Friendly | Traditional Jewish-Roman Cuisine

-Sora Margherita is one of those local spots that has been famous for years that you simply have to go to.
+Sora Margherita is one of those local spots you simply have to go to—it’s been famous for years.
 Every year I wonder, “Is this place too popular with tourists for its own good?”
-And every year my answer is basically yes, but I still go because the food is really good and priced reasonably.
+And every year my answer is basically yes, but I still go because the food is really good and it’s reasonably priced.

 Address: Piazza della Cinque Scole, 30